jsenv/core/docs/execution/execution.md

 What if you could debug inside node.js the file currently opened in vscode?<br />

-First add a launch configuration in `root/.vscode/launch.json`
+1. Add a launch configuration in `root/.vscode/launch.json`

 ```json
 {